LocutusV0nB0rg/GuiceHibernatePluginTemplate/README.md

 To learn about the general concepts of Spigot plugin development I highly recommend https://www.spigotmc.org/wiki/spigot/ as a starter guide.
-A lot of concepts are laid out in well written tutorials and it's overall a good place to get started.
+A lot of concepts are laid out in well written tutorials, and it's overall a good place to get started.
 I will not go into detail how the server code actually works, this can be easily found out with the resource I linked above.
 I will however leave some remarks on how some features interact with Guice and/or hibernate.
 However, one thing shall be mentioned explicitly because it is SUPER IMPORTANT!